mef-dev/bpmn-examples/README.md

 |![TMF Open APIs](https://github.com/mef-dev/bpmn-examples/blob/dev/tmforum-apis/tmforum-apis.png)|
 | :--: |

+## Product Catalog Management TMF620
+The Product Catalog Management API supports the lifecycle of catalog elements, such as product offerings, prices, and specifications, essential for processes like ordering and campaign management.
+It uses a characteristic-based model, where entity attributes are dynamically specified.

+This approach provides flexibility, enabling service providers to expose multiple catalogs for different markets, with independent product offerings that can be searched across catalogs.
+The API supports product lifecycle management, including versioning and tariff updates.
+It also offers various product roles (Base, Override, Addon) to manage product offerings, ensuring tailored and efficient service delivery.

+## Prepay Balance Management TMF654
+The Prepay Balance Management API tracks and manages balances for prepay users, ensuring they have sufficient funds to use services.
+It handles both monetary balances and non-monetary "buckets" (e.g., SMS or data).
+Users can transfer credit between accounts, and operators offer multiple recharge channels.

+When a customer acquires a product, balances and buckets are created to track voice, data, and SMS usage.
+Each balance and bucket is uniquely identified for tracking and top-ups.
+The API also supports accumulated balance methods, retrieving credit, reserved amounts, loyalty bonuses, and other account details.

+## Event Management TMF688
+The "Event Management TMF688" API enhances event handling and communication in telecom networks, allowing providers to deliver superior services.
+It supports large-scale distributed publishing and subscription for events from various Event Producers, facilitating diverse event-based architectures and seamless network communication.

+The API integrates efficiently within the WideCoup Business Support System, leveraging established entities like multi-threaded tasks for smooth operation.
+It offers functionalities for managing Topic and Event resources, enabling users to subscribe to events, receive notifications via callback APIs, and access event details, such as alarms categorized by predefined standards.
+Understanding the lifecycle of events—transitioning through states like raised, updated, and cleared—is vital for effective management and responsiveness in telecom operations.

+## Incident Management TMF724
+Incident Management enhances NOC engineers' efficiency by using advanced AI, LLMs, and real-time data to manage and resolve incidents.
+The process starts with engineers prompting the Co-Pilot, which orchestrates tasks by selecting agents from its repository.
+The Network Incident Agent refines the prompt, accessing a Vectorized Knowledge Base and real-time network data.
+AI models like GPT-4 and LLaMa3 help provide sophisticated responses.

+The MEF.DEV platform performs Root Cause Analysis, generating a resolution using the TMF724 API model.
+The Co-Pilot can integrate vendor-specific workflows for category-based incident diagnosis, such as device-based incidents, network-based incidents, etc.

 ## Resources and Useful Links
 For a technical preview of the MEF.DEV platform and additional information, feel free to use the following links.